isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 			</details>
 	</div></li>
 	  <li><input type="checkbox" id="accordion3">
-					<label for="accordion3">Allotment Garden Plot - Application</label>
+					<label for="accordion3">Allotment Garden Plot Application Related</label>
 			<div>
 			<details>
-				<summary>11.
-How many plots can I apply for and how many plots can I lease?</summary>
+				<summary>How many plots can I apply for and how many plots can I lease?</summary>
-				Each household is allowed to apply for and lease only 1 allotment garden plot at any one time, regardless of the number of persons in the household.<br><br>
+				Applications are based on a per household basis.
+Each applicant is allowed to apply for only one (1) allotment garden plot at any one time.
+If the application is successful, only one (1) license will be issued to the applicant, regardless of the number of persons in the household.<br><br>
 			</details>
 			<details>
-				<summary>12.
-Will submitting multiple applications per household increase my chances of getting a
+				<summary>Will submitting multiple applications per household increase my chances of getting a plot?</summary>
-					plot?</summary>
-				No. If there are multiple applications received from the same household address, only 1 entry will be considered for balloting.<br><br>
+				No. If there are multiple applications received from the same household address, only one (1) entry will be considered for balloting.
+All other applications made from the same household will be disregarded.<br><br>
 			</details>
 			<details>
-				<summary>13.
-Can I choose the plot to lease?</summary> All plots (waist- or knee-height) are assigned strictly through a balloting system.<br><br>
+				<summary>Can I choose the plot to lease?</summary>
+				All plots (waist- or knee-height) are assigned strictly through a balloting system.<br><br>
 			</details>
 			<details>
-				<summary>14.
-How would applicants know if they are successful?
+				<summary>How would applicants know if they are successful?
 When can I expect to start gardening after applying for a plot?</summary>
-				All successful applicants will receive a Letter of Offer from NParks.
-In this Letter of Offer, we will state the date in which you will be able to start gardening on-site.<br><br>
+				All successful applicants will receive a Letter of Offer via email from NParks.
+In this Letter of Offer, we will state the date in which you will be able to start gardening on-site.
+A Temporary Occupation Licence (TOL) will also be issued to successful applicants in respect of the use of the allotment garden plot.<br><br>
 			</details>
 			<details>
-				<summary>15.
-Can you call me back when the allotment plots in the park I am interested in are open for application?</summary>
+				<summary>Can you call/SMS me back when the allotment plots in the park I am interested in are open for application?</summary>
 				Please check our NParks Allotment Gardens webpage and our social media platforms for updates on available plots and registration details.<br><br>
 			</details>
 			<details>
-				<summary>16.
-I missed the Allotment Garden registration exercise/opening, can I be placed on a waitlist?</summary>
+				<summary>I missed the allotment garden Plot application exercise/opening, can I be placed on a waitlist?</summary>
 				There are no waiting lists as all available plots will be assigned to successfully balloted applicants.
-You may apply for a plot when the registration opens again for other allotment gardens.
+Applicants may apply for a plot when the registration opens again for other allotment gardens.
 Please check our NParks Allotment Gardens webpage and our social media platforms for updates on available plots and registration details. <br><br>
 		</details>
 		<details>
 			<summary>17.
 I am a foreigner, can I apply for an allotment garden plot?</summary>